Brandon Barriera

 Brandon Joshua Barriera (born March 4, 2004) is an American professional baseball pitcher in the Toronto Blue Jays organization.
-He is ranked third on Major League Baseball's 2022 Top 30 Blue Jays prospects list.
+He is ranked 15th on Major League Baseball's 2025 Top 30 Blue Jays prospects list.

-Amateur career
+Early life and education

 Barriera was born in Brooklyn, New York and lived there until he and his family moved to Coconut Creek, Florida, when he was six years old.
 He grew up a New York Yankees fan.
+He attended American Heritage School in Plantation, Florida.

+Amateur career

 As an amateur, Barriera played for USA Baseball twice, once on their 12U National Team and once on their 15U National Team in Playa del Carmen, Mexico, where he helped lead Team USA to a Gold Medal.
-He attended American Heritage School in Plantation, Florida.
 In 2019, he committed to play college baseball at Vanderbilt University.
 Barriera pitched only 16 innings as a junior in 2021, but did not surrender a run while striking out 26 batters.
 That summer, he played in the High School All-American Game at Coors Field.
 Barriera entered his senior season in 2022 as a top prospect for the upcoming draft.
 He ended his season in mid-April after starting eight games, going 5-0 with a 2.27 ERA and 68 strikeouts over 37 innings.
 Barriera chose to end his season early in order to avoid injury and to prepare for the draft.
 In June, he traveled to San Diego where he participated in the Draft Combine.

 Professional career

 The Toronto Blue Jays selected Barriera in the first round with the 23rd overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $3.6 million.

+Barriera made his professional debut in 2023 with the Dunedin Blue Jays and also played for the Florida Complex League Blue Jays.
+Barriera started seven games and went 0-2 with a 3.98 ERA and 25 strikeouts, missing time during the season due to elbow and bicep injuries.

+Barriera made one start for Dunedin in 2024, allowing two runs on two hits in 1 1/3 innings pitched.
+On April 29, 2024, Barriera underwent a hybrid Tommy John and internal brace procedure, ending his season.

+Barriera opened the 2025 season on the injured list as he recovered from surgery.
+He made his season debut in June on a rehab assignment with the FCL Blue Jays, with whom he gave up nine earned runs, eight walks, and struck out six batters over 5 2/3 innings.